Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Results

-For other 2D models, we note that qualitatively, they follow a similar pattern in evolution.
-The quantitative difference between thin and thick scenarios is that the latter results in a much denser torus and much lower electron fractions, located near the equatorial plane.
-Most of this neutron rich material is however accreted with the inflow of matter, while the neutronisation of unbound winds are similar.
-Some quantitative differences in the distribution of $Y_{e}$ will lead to different heavy elements abundance patterns after nucleosynthesis, which will be presented in the next Section.
-The difference in distribution of neutrino emissivities is such that the thick models are brighter in neutrinos in their central parts, while the thin models are bright mostly at the disk surface.
-At the evolved state, the total neutrino luminosities differ by about factor of 5-8, see below.
+Other 2D models qualitatively follow a similar evolutionary pattern.
+Quantitatively, the thick scenarios produce a much denser torus and lower electron fractions near the equatorial plane compared to the thin scenarios.
+Most of this neutron-rich material is accreted with the inflow of matter, whereas the neutronization of unbound winds is similar in both cases.
+Quantitative differences in the distribution of $Y_{e}$ result in distinct heavy-element abundance patterns after nucleosynthesis, which are presented in the next section.
+Differences in the neutrino emissivity distribution are such that thick models are brighter in neutrinos in their central regions, whereas thin models are brightest near the disk surface.
+In the evolved state, the total neutrino luminosities differ by a factor of $\sim$5-8 (see below).

 The neutrino emissivities integrated over the volume give the total neutrino luminosity of the disk and outflows.
-We plot this quantity as a function of time, for the 2D models, in Figure \ref{fig:2D_thin_thick_neurinoLC}.
-Neutrinos of three flavours are shown, and the luminosity in electron and anti-electron neutrinos is not equal, but it is much higher than in other heavy lepton neutrinos.
-We do not consider here neutrino oscillations, so the latter flavor is found energetically negligible (see however \cite{Nagakura2025} for recent results on neutrino oscillation effect).
+Figure \ref{fig:2D_thin_thick_neurinoLC} shows this quantity as a function of time for the 2D models.
+The figure presents three neutrinos flavors.
+The luminosities of electron and anti-electron neutrinos differ but are both much higher than those of the heavy-lepton neutrinos.
+In this study, we do not consider neutrino oscillations, so the heavy-lepton neutrino contribution remains energetically negligible (see, however, \cite{Nagakura2025} for recent results on neutrino oscillation effects).